 Can my player “play down” at a younger age?

-Due to U.S. Soccer rules, youth players are not allowed to play down at a younger age group under any circumstances.
+Due to the US Soccer age rule, youth players are not allowed to play down at a younger age group under any circumstances.
 If your player is new to the game of soccer, our coaches will do their absolute best to teach them game skills while also putting them in the best possible situation to succeed.

 Can my player head the ball?

-With all of the concussion issues that have come to light in recent years, many leagues have different rules regarding heading the ball.
-In general, players below the U13 level are not allowed to head the ball in a game.
-Please ask your coach about rules for your specific league.
+With all of the concussion issues that have come to light in recent years, many leagues and tournaments have different rules regarding heading the ball.
+In general, players below the U13 level are NOT allowed to head the ball in a game.
+Please ask your coach about rules for your specific league or tournament.

 Are games cancelled due to weather?

 Generally speaking, games will be played if it is raining unless the conditions become unbearable or unsafe for players.
 During warmer months, games or practices will be cancelled if the heat index reaches 95.
-If there is thunder, games and practices will be delayed for 20 minutes from the last sound of thunder.
-If a game or practice is cancelled before it begins, the LSC or your coach will send out an email notice or text message.
+If there is thunder, games and practices will be delayed for 30 minutes from the last sound of thunder.
+If a game or practice is cancelled before it begins, the LSC or your coach will send out an email notice or text message as early as possible.